Elmley is one of 3 prisons for men that form the Sheppey Cluster in Kent, the other two being HMP Standford Hill and HMP Swaleside.

 Arrival and first night

-When a resident first arrives at Elmley, they will be able to contact a family member by phone.
+When someone first arrives at Elmley, they will be able to contact a family member by phone.
 This could be quite late in the evening, depending on the time they arrive.

 They will get to speak to someone who will check how they’re feeling and ask about any immediate health and wellbeing needs.